 Ann Dobby

-Ann was welcomed to NHH’s Patient and Family Advisory Council (PFAC) in September 2021.
-She was born in Montreal and attended McGill University for both her undergraduate and graduate degrees in Nursing.
+Born in Montreal, Ann attended McGill University for both her undergraduate and graduate degrees in Nursing.
 Her thirty-eight years in health care took her to a variety of settings including university and community hospitals, the community, and psychiatric and rehabilitation centres, primarily in management roles, and brought her to Montreal, Toronto, Peterborough and Cobourg.
 Her clinical areas of work included mental health, emergency, spinal cord injury, cancer care and out-patient services.

 Ann moved to Northumberland in 1994.
 She achieved what she describes as her “dream job” as Director of what was then “Out-Patient Services” at NHH in 2002, finally working in her own community and helping in the transition to the then new hospital.